ljpatrick/marxpaint/docs/pt_br/README.txt

       --lang language
       ---------------
-        Run Tux Paint in one of the supported languages.
+        Run Marx Paint in one of the supported languages.
 	Choices available currently include:

 	  english